Strikers have shut down a vital Great Lakes shipping artery for days, and negotiations are looming

 “Bear in mind each one of those ships holds a lot of tonnage.
 Those ships are not coming into the system,” Jamian said.
 “I know one is still in Europe with cargo and destined for Detroit.
 She’s in a holding pattern.”

 The strike has also worried officials in the Twin Ports of Duluth, Minnesota, and Superior, Wisconsin, where the Cyprus-flagged, Polish-run Isadora departed Monday with a load of grain for Algeria.
-MarineTraffic.com showed that it reached Lake Erie on Thursday, but it can go no farther without a resolution.
+MarineTraffic.com showed that it was headed into Lake Erie, but it can go no farther without a resolution.

 “There’s always a tremendous amount of shipping activity in the fourth quarter with it being peak harvest season, so this is an especially bad time of year for any interruption of seaway operations,” said Jason Hron, spokesman for the Duluth Seaway Port Authority.
 “It really has cascading effects through the entire St. Lawrence Seaway-Great Lakes shipping system.”